 Bee Balm can be planted in spring and fall.
 It has spiral or twisted blossoms that come in purple, blue, white, red, or pink.
 It leaves have the scent of spiced orange.
 It is tough plant and does well in vegetable herb or flower gardens.
-Bees are attracted to it and its a wonderful companion for plants that need pollinating like squash.
+Bees are attracted to it and its an excellent companion for plants that need pollinating like squash.
 This plant attracts butterflies and hummingbirds too.
 It is a perennial and will come back every year.
 It has a minty smell and makes a great tea.
 When planted with herbs companion plants are basil, parsley, thyme, and chives.
-Looks best in center of a herb garden surrounded by shorter herbs.
+It looks best in center of a herb garden surrounded by shorter herbs.
 Often shipped in small pots.

 The Beautiful Blooms of The Bee Balm Plant

 If you want beautiful blooms that will attract butterflies, hummingbirds, and small finches; then bee balm is for you.
-The bee balm plant, blooms luscious colorful flowers, providing a visual array of optic enjoyment.
+The bee balm plant, blooms luscious, colorful flowers, providing a visual array of optic enjoyment.
 The fragrant leaves act as magnets luring butterflies.
 The beautiful flowers are perfect for picking for floral arrangements.
 Picking the flowers only serve to encourage the recreation of more blooms.